freeipa/freeipa/5-web-app-authnz.rst

 as ``alice``.
 Everything should work as before because ``alice`` is a member of the ``sysadmin`` group.
 What happens when you are authenticated as ``bob`` instead?

+This unit is now concluded.
+Now that you have mastered web app authentication, you'll want to configure TLS for your site.
+Proceed to
+`Unit 6: Certificate management <6-cert-management.rst>`_.